GiyoXD/flash_card_generator/README.md

 - 📄 **CSV Export**: Compatible with Anki, Quizlet, and other flashcard applications
 - 🎯 **Topic-Based Generation**: Generate flashcards for specific topics or themes
 - 🔤 **Pinyin Support**: Includes accurate pinyin pronunciation for Chinese characters
+- 📖 **Example Sentences**: Automatically generates example sentences for each word ✨ NEW!
+- 🎯 **Context-Aware Generation**: Customize vocabulary level and style with context parameter ✨ NEW!

 ### Advanced Features
 - ⚡ **Async Image Processing**: Concurrent image downloads for faster generation